twCatalyst/locust-starter/README.md

 ---> Headless Mode: ``` locust -f org/thoughtworks/basicUI.py --headless -H https://restful-booker.herokuapp.com -u 2 -r 1 -t 10s ```

 -H means the host
-/n -u means peak number of concurrent users with which we want to perform testing /n -r means spawn rate (Rate at which users are created or spawned) /n -t means total time for which we want to run the script
+<br /> -u means peak number of concurrent users with which we want to perform testing
+<br /> -r means spawn rate (Rate at which users are created or spawned)
+<br /> -t means total time for which we want to run the script

 Note: When running in headless mode we need to provide number of users(-u), spawn rate(-r) and host(-H)